 Chemo…I’m doing this shit, I’m having chemo.
 As I write this tears well and I don’t know why because it’s 18 months since I finished chemo, I guess the scar runs deep…invisible but deep.

 *Please note this post has medical content that may be a trigger for some.
+I am not a medical professional so please seek professional advice if needed.

 My first chemo infusion day had finally arrived (Dec 3rd 2012), a false start and another quick surgery saw me ready but can you ever really be ready for chemo?
 No, not really.